RashadBrowne/NBA-Info/README.md

 - Without the default constructor for a fragment or it will crash on config change.
 The detail activity used to crash as it couldn't find information it was calling on which was solved using "onsavedinstance()" and onrestoreinstance()

+Ver 2.500
+- Added orientation to the manifest file so onconfigurationchanged would be called.
+Cause of this the activity file would not be changed naturally.

+Other than this orientation switches seems to be fine.

 ## Tips:
 - Keep the view-group that onbindviewholder() would be calling to simplified state as complex layouts slow down this function.